 What's the Most Expensive/Riskiest Kind of Restaurant I Can Start?

 On the other end of the spectrum, a large dine-in chain restaurant with tons of employees, features like a salad bar and buffet, and a liquor bar is by far the priciest/riskiest venture.
 All the required workers' comp, property and liability insurance drives up costs exponentially.

 It ultimately depends on lots of specifics like the number of employees and the value of the property, of course, but we're talking BIG numbers, like more than $100,000 per year.

 What's So Great About an Independent Insurance Agent?

 Insurance policies are often filled with lots of technical jargon.
 Additionally, it's a real process to hunt for the RIGHT policy.
 Fortunately, sifting through the available options and pinpointing the necessary coverage is a task that can easily be handed off to someone else.
 That's where independent insurance agents come in to save the day.

 Independent insurance agents will not only help you get the best possible deal, but also the type of coverage that's right for you.
 They shop and compare insurance quotes for you, and even break down all that complex jargon into plain old English, so you understand exactly what you're getting.

 Finding/Comparing Connecticut Restaurant Insurance Quotes

 Our wise and helpful agents will help you determine which type of Connecticut restaurant insurance makes the most sense for YOU.
-They'll also compare policies and quotes from several different insurance companies to make sure they're setting you up with protection that's among the best around.
+Independent insurance agents also can compare policies and quotes from several different insurance companies to make sure they're setting you up with protection that's among the best around.
 In other words, they'll make it happen.